Boursin Mashed Potatoes

 Instructions

-• Add the diced potatoes to a pot full of cold water.
+- Add the diced potatoes to a pot full of cold water.
 Make sure the water cover the potatoes slightly.
+I also add 1 tablespoon of sea salt to the water while it boils.

 I’m definitely a mashed potato fan.
 I’m not in love with peeling but this recipes seems easy enough to make.
 Adding the Boursin cheese must make this dish amazing!